Psychosocial well-being after stroke

 Our research approach

-Our research approach is based on He Awa Whiria—Braided Rivers Model and uses a multi stage process.
-The intention is to ground the research in the needs and perspectives of people living with stroke and those of health care professionals.
+Our research approach was based on He Awa Whiria—Braided Rivers Model and used a multi stage process.
+The intention was to ground the research in the needs and perspectives of people living with stroke and those of health care professionals.

 Find out more